danielnoam/portfolio/content/games/2d-platformer/content.md

 - Added "juice" through subtle animations and visual feedback to make the player, world, and UI elements feel alive and responsive.
 - Learned how to connect different game scenes smoothly while maintaining player progress.
 - Built helpful tools that saved development time.
-- Created a flexible player controller that allows to quickly tweak values and see results immediately.
+- Created a flexible player controller that allows me to quickly tweak values and see results immediately.
 - Balanced making levels challenging enough to be fun but not frustratingly difficult.
-- Saving the player's progress (last checkpoint, collectables, and best time and deaths for each level) using Unity's Player Perfs.
+- Saving the player's progress (last checkpoint, collectibles, and best time and deaths for each level) using Unity's PlayerPrefs.

 </div>